-Resources & Referrals NavigationConnecting you with accurate and timely information about a range of services and providing support with navigating them.
+Resource & Housing NavigationConnecting you with accurate and timely information about housing and services, and providing support on how to navigate them.

 The Openhouse Aging and Disability Resource Center (ADRC) serves as a connector between you and valuable services.
-Our Resources and Referrals Navigation team meets with community members one-one-one to provide referrals and assistance with accessing services such as:
+Our Resource and Housing Navigation team meets with community members one-one-one to provide referrals and assistance with accessing services such as:

 - Medical Care